The Friends of Ceræ + Boydell & Brewer Best Essay Prize

 Volume 1 (2014): Emotions in History:

 The Ceræ committee reserves the right not to award a prize in any given year.
+The prize winner(s) is decided solely by the Ceræ committee.

 Featured Image: The knighting of Pyrrhus, Benoît de Sainte-Maure, Roman de Troie, BNF Fr.
 782, fol.
 161r), c.
 1340-1350.